keitheous/oo_practice/READMME.md

 Sun | 19 degrees C  | 66 degrees F
 ```

-_instead of prompting for user to enter these values, I will be using ARGV instead._
+_instead of prompting (gets.chomp) for user to enter these values, I will be using ARGV._